We’re going to clear some of the mystery around matched betting arbing, and tell you how you can use it profitably.

 So you need to stay under the radar as well as you possibly can.
 Here we share our top 3 tips on how to avoid detection:

 1 Try to appear as an everyday customer

-Bookies want customers that place certain types of bets, and are unprofitable.
-If you open an account and you start taking prices which aren’t in line with the industry prices, you will stick out like a sore thumb.
+Bookies want customers that place certain types of bets and are unprofitable.
+If you open an account and start taking prices which aren’t in line with the industry prices, you’ll stick out like a sore thumb.

 So ideally, you want to do lots of mug betting.
 Bet on accumulators, bet on your favourite team, bet on short priced favourites and the big matches.
-Give the impression you are the type of customer that the bookmaker wants.
+Give the impression you’re the type of customer that the bookmaker wants.